-Our Beyond range of funds dedicated to Responsible Investment management was launched in 2018, focused entirely on selecting stocks that make positive contributions to Sustainable development issues.
+Our Beyond range of funds dedicated to Responsible Investment management was launched in 2018. focused entirely on selecting stocks that make positive contributions to Sustainable development issues.
 This range includes funds whose management successively integrates the issues of Responsibility Risk and positive contributions to Sustainable Transition into the stock selection process.

 Within the Beyond range, the funds below fall under article 9 of the SFDR regulation and also have SRI labels (France).
+The DNCA Invest Beyond Semperosa fund also has the Towards Sustainability/FebelFin label (Belgium).